BDC Hamburger Icon

 Open row

-A business domain name is like online real estate.
-It’s where your brand conducts business, drives potential customers to buy your products and services, and builds your expertise and authority.
+A business domain name is like online real estate: It’s where your brand makes sales, attracts potential customers, and builds your expertise and authority.

 What is a business domain name?

-A business domain name is the web address of your business website; it’s what you type into your web browser to reach a website.
-Instead of entering the address of your physical address, you enter the domain name to access your business website.
+A business domain name is the unique web address for your business website; it’s what users enter into their web browser to visit your site.

-A domain name stands in for an IP address, which is an unwieldy, hard-to-memorize string of digits unique to a website.
+A domain name replaces an IP address, which is a complex, hard-to-memorize string of numbers assigned to each website.
 A business domain name includes the portion unique to your business and the extension (or suffix), such as .com, .net or .org.
 These suffixes are known as top-level domains (TLDs).

 How do you get a business domain name?

-To get a business domain name, you must first decide on the right domain name for your business and then purchase it from a domain name registrar.
-You can often buy a domain from your web hosting company, since frequently, a website builder doubles as a domain name registrar.
-In fact, the initial domain registration process and website hosting steps often occur simultaneously when you start your business website.
-In other words, many companies through which you can register your domain double as web hosting companies.
+You can often buy a domain from your web hosting company, since website builders frequently double as domain name registrars.
+In fact, the initial domain registration process and website hosting steps often occur simultaneously when you launch your business website.

 TipBottom line